 So what kind of permissionless money are we talking about? what does it look like?
 Well my favourite is Bitcoin.
 Anybody can download a wallet, anybody in the world right now, you could download a wallet and you could send, receive and store money immediately.
 You could be your own bank – there’s no permission required, it’s borderless, and it works anywhere in the world.

 Now of course we have people using PayPal and Venmo and debit cards and so forth, so people are used to the digital thing, and so people will come to the conclusion that; ‘if I can transact with the federal reserve’s digital dollars then I could do it just as easily with with Bitcoin‘.
-So CBDC’s are going to increase adoption and awareness of digital currency, and I believe that’s going to push back to Bitcoin adoption.
+So CBDC’s are going to increase adoption and awareness of digital currency, and I believe that’s going to push Bitcoin adoption.

 So government issued, centrally controlled digital money will be utilized to control society with more regulations, more permissions, more surveillance, all by enrolling us into a centralized digital currency with ‘programable money’, whether it’s China’s or the United states’ When what we really need is permissionless money that anybody has the ability to use and join the global financial system, and that is found in decentralized crypto currencies like Bitcoin.